Intelinsidecom/Roblox-Webserver/README.md

 ## Supported Clients:
  None.

+Documentation will be made in gitub Wiki Form.

 P.S.
 UWP 2016 gets to login, is able to login, sign out and loads some Apis for Info Like Balance, User Info, device/initialize not fixed as it still isnt analyzed as to what it expects for response.